 A few years later one of the feeders moved and no one would take over feeding her group - so the task landed on us.
 We now had nearly 40 to feed and they soon became family.
 There's always more room in our hearts.
 It took a bit getting used to opening 196 cans of food each week and 2 huge bags of dry though... (not including the special diet food we use) but eventually EVERYTHING becomes routine!

 Some have left us due old age and illnesses including cancer and some just sadly disappeared.
 Our hearts are broken every time.
-We currently have just over 30.
+We currently have 26.

-Many have moved into our townhome due to illness...
-They have gotten older.
 We have several with cancer - some in remission - all happily doing well!
 We have some with FIV with a variety of health issues that we are treating.
 We have several who are blind and one who is deaf (due to surgery to remove a malignant ear canal tumor).
 Many have had surgery - for urinary blockages, for teeth extractions and more.
-We are in this "all the way" and we officially became a 501c3 a little over a year ago.
+We are in this "all the way" and we officially became a 501c3 a few years ago.

 We have faced many many challenges over the years - not everyone loves the cats as we do.
 People have said and done hateful things...
-Stolen our shelters from the woods...
+When we lived in our townhouse people tore down our shelters from the woods...
 Left hundreds of crushed moth balls at our feeding station...
-Thrown rocks at the cats....
-Put mouse traps all over the area in hopes that the cats will step on them...
+Threw rocks at the cats....
+Put mouse traps all over the area in hopes that the cats would step on them...

-Once the townhouse association (who knew we sponsored the TNR and sat silent as we were the only ones finally doing something about the overpopulation of cats in the development) sent us notices to enforce a feeding ban.
-They asked us, after years and years of feeding these cats just off townhome property and according to and in compliance with the township guidelines, to immediately STOP feeding the cats or we would be fined and risk retribution...
+Once the townhouse association (who knew we sponsored the TNR and sat silent as we were the only ones finally doing something about the overpopulation of cats) sent us notices to enforce a feeding ban.
+They asked us, after years of feeding the cats just off townhome property and according to and in compliance with the township guidelines, to immediately STOP feeding the cats or we would be fined and risk retribution...
 We hired an animal rights lawyer and ultimately WON, but it was a breaking point.
 We started to look for property - it was time to move and take all of the cats.

 Because it is just the two of us we don't have as much time working full time jobs AND caring for the cats as other larger groups do to host large fundraisers.
 We are hoping now that we moved that we will find more time to host some events or be more creative in finding ways to raise money for our special furry family.
 The medical bills and cost of food and litter is quite overwhelming.
 But you can't put a price on love - and we love them.
 They are our family and they count on us.
 We cannot let them down - and we remind them every day that they matter - EVERY MEOW matters........